Principal Technical Advisor for Terminal and Surface Aircraft Surveillance

 Coyne is currently supporting FAA in the role of lead engineer for the Terminal Flight Data Manager (TFDM) program, which will provide automated flight information and traffic management decision support tools to air traffic control towers.

-Coyne joined Volpe, The National Transportation Systems Center, as a co-op student and continued as a permanent employee after receiving a degree in electrical engineering from Northeastern University.
+Coyne joined the U.S. DOT Volpe Center as a co-op student and continued as a permanent employee after receiving a degree in electrical engineering from Northeastern University.